Trinidad, Texas: History

+2026 law enforcement controversy

+In May 2026, resident Jennifer Combs posted images to Facebook showing dirty water coming from her faucets in her Trinidad home, and claimed that people had been hospitalized due to the city's water making them ill.
+According to local news, no hospitalizations due to the water quality were reported.
+Trinidad police officers arrested Combs and charged her with felony false alarm as a result of the posts.
+Winston Noles, a YouTube First Amendment auditor, began protesting against Combs' arrest outside of the Trinidad City Hall, and was also arrested and charged with disorderly conduct.

+A Henderson County grand jury declined to indict either Noles or Combs, with Combs filing a federal lawsuit against the city of Trinidad.
+Two former Trinidad city employees also filed a lawsuit against the city, claiming that they were fired in retaliation for "refusing to lie" about Combs' and Noles' arrests on behalf of the Trinidad Police Department.
+Municipal judge Shellena Bivens later filed a lawsuit against the city as well, claiming that she was fired by the city council in retaliation for dropping the charges against Noles.

+Trinidad police chief Charles Gregory resigned in June 2026 due to controversy over the arrests.
+The Texas Commission on Law Enforcement began investigating the arrests and stripped the Trinidad Police Department of its law enforcement license after finding significant deficiencies in the department's procedures.
+As a result, the Trinidad Police Department disbanded in September 2026.

 Geography

 Trinidad is located along the western edge of Henderson County at (32.147365, –96.090791).
 The western border of the city follows the Trinity River, which forms the Navarro County line.
 The eastern border of the city follows Cedar Creek, a tributary of the Trinity, and the northern boundary of the city in part follows the dam at the south end of Cedar Creek Reservoir.

-Texas State Highway 31 passes through Trinidad, leading east 14 mi to Athens, the Henderson county seat, and west 23 mi to Corsicana, the Navarro county seat.Texas State Highway 274 leads north from Trinidad up the west side of Cedar Creek Reservoir 23 mi to Kemp.
+Texas State Highway 31 passes through Trinidad, leading east 14 mi to Athens, the Henderson county seat, and west 23 mi to Corsicana, the Navarro County seat.Texas State Highway 274 leads north from Trinidad up the west side of Cedar Creek Reservoir 23 mi to Kemp.

 According to the United States Census Bureau, the city has a total area of 39.2 km2, of which 0.6 km2, or 1.47%, is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Trinidad has a humid subtropical climate, Cfa on climate maps.